jiegec/jtag-remote-server/README.md

 ## Performance

 Some testing reveals that this tool can run at 14Mbps(rbb mode)/4Mbps(jtag_vpi mode)/2Mbps(xvc mode) when programming bitstream to FPGA.
 The speed of 14Mbps is mainly limited by the 15MHz jtag clock and could be improved by using a faster clock if the jtag tap can work under 30MHz(maximum clock frequency is 60MHz / 2).
+As per DS893, maximum TCK frequency of Xilinx Virtex Ultrascale devices is 20MHz(SLR-based) or 50MHz(others).

 Let us analyze the difference.
 Both jtag_vpi & xvc mode reads tdo upon shifting, while remote bitbang might not.
 We made a small optimization to skip reading from mpsse for remote bitbang mode when the client does not send `R` to the server.
 In jtag_vpi & xvc mode however, it has to read every bit shifted out of tdo, and runs `write, read` sequence in a loop.
 This leads to a great bandwidth loss, because we have to wait the latency for each request.